jonnonz1/nz-statute-book/acts/public/2002/construction-contracts-act-2002.md

 (2) Subsection (1) does not exclude the liability of an adjudicator or expert adviser for anything done or omitted to be done in bad faith.

 ### 71 Application of other enactments to adjudications
-(1) The Limitation Act 1950 applies to adjudications as it applies to actions (as that term is defined in section 2(1) of that Act).
+(1) The Limitation Act 2010 applies to adjudications as it applies to claims (as defined in section 4 of that Act).
 (2) Adjudications must be treated as—
   (a) proceedings for the purposes of section 76 of the Insolvency Act 2006; and (b) actions or proceedings for the purposes of section 42 of the Corporations (Investigation and Management) Act 1989; and